filecoin-project/filecoin-docs/reference/json-rpc/state.md

 }
 ```

-## StateSectorGetInfo
+### StateSectorGetInfo

-StateSectorGetInfo returns the on-chain info for the specified miner’s sector.
-Returns null in case the sector info isn’t found NOTE: returned info.Expiration may not be accurate in some cases, use StateSectorExpiration to get accurate expiration epoch
+StateSectorGetInfo returns the on-chain info for the specified miner's sector.
+Returns null in case the sector info isn't found
+NOTE: returned info.Expiration may not be accurate in some cases, use StateSectorExpiration to get accurate
+expiration epoch

 Perms: read

 Inputs:

 ```json
 [